Doom Scroll.

 Ever notice how a phrase can go from coinage to cliché at the speed of, what, self-promotion?
 Bloviation?
 AI?

-“Doom loop” being right up there on the chart and, as the old DJs used to put it, “rising with a bullet.”
+“Doom loop” being right up there on the crash cart.

-So far, at least by my reckoning, we’ve been blessed with the "urban doom loop" (San Francisco), the "municipal fiscal doom loop" (Chicago), the "downtown crime doom loop" (Portland), the "sovereign debt doom loop" (Italy), the retail doom loop (zillions of malls), the "transportation doom loop” (Philadelphia), the "social media loneliness doom loop" (New York Times), the "political doom loop" (Congress) and, of course, the ever popular "climate doom loop" (planet Earth).
+So far, at least by my reckoning, we’ve been blessed with the "urban doom loop" (San Francisco), the "municipal fiscal doom loop" (Chicago), the "downtown crime doom loop" (Portland), the "sovereign debt doom loop" (Italy), the retail doom loop (zillions of malls), the "transportation doom loop” (Philadelphia), the "social media loneliness doom loop" (New York Times), the "political doom loop" (no guessing required) and, of course, the ever popular "climate doom loop" pretty much covering the whole of Planet Earth.

 It’s the "attention doom loop," and it’s a real puzzle why nobody is talking, much less doing, anything about it.